BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 ## Import Addresses

-You're ready to import the addrsses.
+You're ready to import the addresses.

 First, you need to create a wallet without any descriptors of its own:
 ```
-$ bitcoin-cli -named createwallet wallet_name="seed" blank=true
+bitcoin-cli -named createwallet wallet_name="seed" blank=true

-{
+| {
-  "name": "seed"
+|   "name": "seed"
-}
+| }
 ```

-Now, you just need to import the descriptor with the `importdescriptors` command that you've used previously:
+Then, you just need to import the descriptor with the `importdescriptors` command that you've used previously:

 ```
 bitcoin-cli -rpcwallet=seed importdescriptors '''[{ "desc": "'$DESC_WITH_CS_WPKH'", "timestamp":1770329126, "active": true, "range": [0,100] }]'''